KimRass/warehouse/Database/SQL/SQL.md

 START WITH last_name = 'King'
 CONNECT BY NOCYCLE PRIOR employee_id = manager_id AND LEVEL <= 4;
 ```
+- The `NOCYCLE` parameter in the `CONNECT BY` condition causes Oracle to return the rows in spite of the loop.
+The `CONNECT_BY_ISCYCLE` pseudocolumn shows you which rows contain the cycle.

 ## CAST()
 ```sql
 SELECT "There are a total of " + CAST(COUNT(occupation) AS CHAR) + " " + LOWER(occupation) + "s."